-Our named executive officers are eligible to participate in all of our employee benefit plans, such as our medical, dental, vision, group life, disability, and accidental death and dismemberment insurance and our simplified employee pension plan, in each case on the same basis as our other employees.
-Aside from a \$5,400 car allowance provided to Mr. Lasserre, there were no special benefits or perquisites provided to any named executive officer in fiscal 2009.
+Our executive officers are eligible to participate in all of our employee benefit plans, such as our medical, dental, vision, group life, disability, and accidental death and dismemberment insurance and our simplified employee pension plan, in each case on the same basis as our other employees.
+Aside from a \$5,400 car allowance provided to Mr. Lasserre, there were no special benefits or perquisites provided to any named executive officer in fiscal 2010.

-Changes in Executive Compensation for Fiscal 2010; 2010 Variable Compensation Plan
+Changes in Executive Compensation for Fiscal 2011; 2011 Variable Compensation Plan

-In accordance with the policy described above, the Compensation Committee approved the grant of an option to Mr. Yau to purchase 20,625 shares of our common stock.
-The option has an exercise of \$3.38 per share, the closing price of our common stock on May 11, 2009, the second trading day following the public announcement of our financial results for the fiscal quarter and year ended March 31, 2009.
-On June 4, 2009, the Compensation Committee approved the grant of an option to Mr. Shu to purchase 100,000 shares of our common stock.
-The option has an exercise price of \$3.43 per share, the closing price of our common stock on June 4, 2009, the date of the grant.
+In accordance with the policy described above, subsequent to the end of fiscal 2010, the Compensation Committee approved the grant of options to Mr. Shu and to Mr. Yau to purchase 100,000 shares and 40,000 shares, respectively, of our common stock.
+The options have an exercise of \$6.00 per share, the closing price of our common stock on May 10, 2010, the second trading day following the public announcement of our financial results for the fiscal quarter and year ended March 31, 2010.

-On June 4, 2009, the Compensation Committee adopted the 2010 Variable Compensation Plan (the "2010 Plan"), which is similar in all respects to the 2009 Plan.
-Like the 2009 Plan, the 2010 Plan is designed to encourage performance and retention of eligible employees by providing cash bonus awards based on our financial performance during the fiscal year ending March 31, 2010.
-Each of our executive officers is eligible to participate in the 2010 Plan.
+On March 31, 2010, the Compensation Committee adopted the 2011 Variable Compensation Plan (the "2011 Plan"), which is similar in structure to the 2010 Plan.
+Like the 2010 Plan, the 2011 Plan is designed to encourage performance and retention of eligible employees by providing cash bonus awards based on our financial performance during the fiscal year ending March 31, 2011.
+Each of our executive officers is eligible to participate in the 2011 Plan.
 Certain other officers are also eligible to participate.

-Under the 2010 Plan, each participant has a designated target bonus.
-The target bonus for Lee-Lean Shu, our President, Chief Executive Officer and Chairman, is \$54,144, and the target bonus for each of the other eligible executive officers is \$25,000.
-The actual bonus award will be computed on the basis of our fiscal 2010 operating results, with 40% of the award based on the achievement of targeted net revenues and 60% based on the achievement of targeted adjusted operating income.
-The Compensation Committee elected to keep the same target bonus amounts for each participant and the percentage allocation between net revenues and adjusted operating income as were used in the 2009 Plan due to the Compensation Committee's belief that the target bonus amounts remain competitive with the market given the challenging business and economic environment and the relative success of the percentage allocation in achieving the desired performance in fiscal 2009.
-Under the 2010 Plan, the Company's net revenues and adjusted operating income must be at least 83% and 85%, respectively, of the target amounts for any bonus based on that component to be payable.
+Under the 2011 Plan, each participant has a designated target bonus.
+The target bonus for Lee-Lean Shu, our President, Chief Executive Officer and Chairman, is \$150,000, and the target bonus for each of the other executive officers is \$50,000.
+The actual bonus award will be computed on the basis of our fiscal 2011 operating results, with 40% of the award based on the achievement of targeted net revenues and 60% based on the achievement of targeted adjusted operating income.
+The Compensation Committee determined to increase the target bonus amounts for each participant in comparison to the 2010 Plan after the peer company review described above and to retain the same percentage allocation between net revenues and adjusted operating income as was used in the 2010 Plan.
+Under the 2011 Plan, the Company's net revenues must exceed actual fiscal 2010 net revenues by 20% and operating income must exceed actual fiscal operating income by 40% for any bonus based on that component to be payable.
 If the target performance goals are exceeded, the actual bonus award payable to participants may be up to two times the target bonus.
-We believe that disclosure of the specific targeted fiscal 2010 operating results that constitute the financial performance targets under the 2010 Plan would cause competitive harm to our company and could also be misleading to investors.
-The Compensation Committee believes that the targets under the 2010 Plan will be more difficult to achieve than those under the 2009 Plan because their achievement will be dependent upon realizing our net revenue and operating income goals during a period of significantly more challenging economic conditions which, in turn, is dependent on the sales of our customers' products that incorporate our devices and over which we have no control.
+The Compensation Committee believes that the targets under the 2011 Plan will be more difficult to achieve than those under the 2010 Plan because their achievement will be dependent upon realizing our net revenue and operating income goals in a manufacturing environment that presents significant challenges and will also be dependent on increased sales of our customers' products that incorporate our devices and over which we have no control.

-Bonus awards under the 2010 Plan are subject to vesting based on the participant's continued employment with the Company, with 60% becoming vested and payable on the last business day in April 2010 and 20% becoming vested and payable on the last business day in April of each of the succeeding two years.
+Bonus awards paid under the 2011 Plan will be subject to vesting based on the participant's continued employment with the Company, with 60% becoming vested and payable on the last business day in April 2011 and 20% becoming vested and payable on the last business day in April of each of the succeeding two years.